epiforecasts/EpiNow2/.github/CONTRIBUTING.md

 # Contributing to EpiNow2

 This outlines how to propose a change to EpiNow2.
+In general, we accept contributions in the form of issues and/or pull requests.

-## Fixing typos
+## Small changes

+### Grammatical issues

 You can fix typos, spelling mistakes, or grammatical errors in the documentation directly using the GitHub web interface, as long as the changes are made in the _source_ file.
 This generally means you'll need to edit [roxygen2 comments](https://roxygen2.r-lib.org/articles/roxygen2.html) in an `.R`, not a `.Rd` file.
 You can find the `.R` file that generates the `.Rd` by reading the comment in the first line of the `.Rd` file in the `/man` directory.

-## Bigger changes
+## Big changes

 If you want to make a bigger change, it's a good idea to first file an issue and make sure someone from the team agrees that it’s needed.
+Any of the following counts as a big change:

-## New features & Bugs
+### New features

+You can suggest an idea for a new feature/enhancement.
+Please provide as much detail of its use case as possible.
+As an example, see this extensive issue about [making the model outputs S3 classes](https://github.com/epiforecasts/EpiNow2/issues/451).

+### Bugs

-If you have an idea for a feature or have found a bug, please file an issue.
-For bugs, illustrate them with a minimal [reprex](https://www.tidyverse.org/help/#reprex) (this will also help you write a unit test, if needed).
+If you have found a bug, ideally illustrate it with a minimal [reprex](https://www.tidyverse.org/help/#reprex) (this will also help you write a unit test, if you opt to fix it yourself).
+Here is an [example of a bug report](https://github.com/epiforecasts/EpiNow2/issues/392).

-## Vignettes
+### Vignettes

+If you find an issue with existing vignettes or would like to help improve them, outline the suggested changes in the submitted issue for discussion with the team.
+Use the various GitHub markdown features to (cross)reference lines, highlight suggested deletions/additions, etc.

-If you have an idea for a vignette, please file an issue with an outline of the vignette to be discussed with the team first.
+For new vignettes, please provide an outline of the vignette to be discussed with the team first.
 Since the models in _EpiNow2_ have long run times in most cases, we pre-compile the vignettes before merging.
 Please follow this guide on [how to precompute vignettes or pkgdown articles](https://ropensci.org/blog/2019/12/08/precompute-vignettes/).
+Here is [an example where new pre-compiled vignettes](https://github.com/epiforecasts/EpiNow2/pull/458) were submitted.

 ### Pull request process